Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/firmware.md

     Make sure to select the **"Firmware Updates"** checkbox!

 ## Release changelog

+### v2.5.1 (15.05.2020)
+- Adjust to Lobawan v1.2.0

+### v2.5.0 (unreleased)
+- Remove learning mode.
+- Also send status message when not collecting telegrams.
+- Add second cron expression for status message.
+- Add remote command for triggering collection of telegrams outside of cron.
+- Add `listenOnBoot` config parameter allowing to disable collection on boot.
+- Send Status message before listening on boot.

 ### v2.4.0 (25.02.2020)
 - Add new Payload Format 2, that includes RSSI of received wMBus telegrams.